cloud-gov/pages-editor/README.md

   - These fixtures can be overwritten or modified for a given `describe` block by using `test.scoped`.
 Modified values will be passed down to any dependent fixtures (e.g. `defaultUserRole` will update `testUser` accordingly).
 Note that this is only available in a pre-release version of `vitest` (`"^3.1.0-beta.2"`).

 - The test database is cleared (`test/utils/globalSetup.ts`) before and after each test-suite run to ensure accurate fixtures.

-#### <a id="zscaler"></a> ZSCALER workaround

-1. Obtain a copy of the Zscaler CA certificate.
-USA.gov has one on github [here](https://github.com/usagov/usagov-2021/blob/dev/.docker/zscaler_cert.pem).
-2. Copy the certificate to the ./docker directory
-3. Add the following to ./docker/Dockerfile-uaa just above `COPY ./uaa.yml /uaa/uaa.yml`
-      ```
-      # Add the zscaler certificate to the trusted certs only on local builds
-      COPY ./zscaler_cert.pem /usr/local/share/ca-certificates/zscaler.crt

-      RUN update-ca-certificates
-      ```
-4. In ./package.json update sharp to "^0.34.3”
-5. `$ npm install`
-6. Continue with the Running Locally steps above.
-7. You can revert changes to Dockerfile-uaa after the build is finished.

 #### UI Tests